Brand Names: Delta-Lutin, Duralutin, Hylutin, Hyprogesterone, Makena, Makena Auto-Injector, Prodrox

 Hydroxyprogesterone is used to lower the risk of premature birth in a woman who has already had one premature baby.
-This medication will not stop premature labor that has already begun.
+Hydroxyprogesterone will not stop premature labor that has already begun.

-Hydroxyprogesterone is not for use in women who have had more than one pregnancy.
+Hydroxyprogesterone is not for use in women who are pregnant with more than one baby (twins, triplets, etc).

 Hydroxyprogesterone may also be used for purposes not listed in this medication guide.

-What are the possible side effects of hydroxyprogesterone (Makena, Prodrox)?
+What are the possible side effects of hydroxyprogesterone?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.